 Additionally, per CTDOT guidelines, items with no relation to transportation will typically be ineligible for funding in any quantity, including utility betterments/upgrades that are not required to accommodate the proposed transportation improvement.

-It is the responsibility of each municipality to independently confirm the eligibility their proposal, as any prior lists of potentially eligible projects provided by CRCOG or others could contain errors, omissions, or outdated data.
+It is each municipalities responsibility to independently confirm the eligibility their proposal, as any prior lists of potentially eligible projects/needs provided by CRCOG or others could contain errors, omissions, or outdated data.

 3. Target Projects